datatrail-jhu/05_R/manuscript/01_rstudio_cloud_tour.md

 {choose-answers: 4, points: 2}
 ?
 How do you see a command you have previously run and save it to source?

 C) History tab > click on command to highlight > To Source
+C) History tab > highlight command > To Source
 o) Source > Save
 o) Console > Save as...
 o) History tab > Save as...